libraries-fi/kirkanta-api/doc/upgrading.md

 Any Finna organisation that is NOT a library consortium will not be available through `/consortium`.

+### Links to websites (`links` and `links_groups`)
+Links and link groups are removed from library consortiums and links are a property of Finna Organisations only.
+Link groups are removed as a sub-record.
+Instead `links` only contain a field `category` that corresponds to link_groups.identifier from API V3.

+Labeling these link groups is up to the client application.

+Include links in the result set by using `with=links`.

 ## Services
 ### No more parameter helmet:type_priority
 This parameter has been removed.
 To fetch only services that are available at HelMet libraries, use